Tanzyingsz/DDM-Dissertation/Literature Review 5.1.md

 ## 2.2 User Experience

-### 2.1.1 User Experience Design
+### 2.2.1 User Experience Design

 【user experience design】
 The core of user experience is the user need.
 The second important criteria are the product or service has to bring joy and delight to the user (Norman and Nielsen, 2020).

 Under the heading of user experience design, the main goal of a system is to improve its usefulness.
 (Norman and Nielsen, 2020).
 Usefulness is made up of two parts: usability, how easy it is to interact with the user interface, and utility, whether the system is functional enough with all the feature user need.
 The two sides supplement each other.
-A wonderful user interface with none of the needed function will be abandoned while a functional website with a poor interface that confuses user will disappoint its users.
+A well-designed user interface with none of the needed function will be abandoned while a functional website with a limited interface that confuses user will disappoint its users.

 > Norman, D. and Nielsen, J. (2020).
 The Definition of User Experience (UX). [online] Nielsen Norman Group.
 Available at: https://www.nngroup.com/articles/definition-user-experience/ [Accessed 23 Jun.
 2020].

 <br/>

-### 2.1.2 Aarron Walter's Hierarchy of User Needs
+### 2.2.2 Aarron Walter's Hierarchy of User Needs

 Based on the Abraham Maslow's theory (Maslow and Lewis, 1987) which indicates a unidirectional linear relationship between the basic human needs and a higher level of motivation, Aarron Walter proposed a mirror hierarchy of user needs focus in the area of the interface.
 In this version of user needs pyramid, after the fulfilment of fundamental needs including functionality, reliability and usability comes the most superior needs, pleasure.

 https://media.nngroup.com/media/editor/2017/02/07/aarron-walter-user-needs.png
 [Figure: Aarron Walter’s Hierarchy of User Needs]

 In other words, for the basic level, no matter how aesthetically perfect an application is, it will not be appreciated by users because of its lack in function.
-The reason why functionality matters is that, according to negativity bias, the user affected by the bad more than the good.
-(Ito et al, 1998) That is to say, a single function flaw will ruin the impression formed by many positive features.
+The reason why functionality matters is that, when it comes to evaluating an experience, the users are more sensitive to negative information than positive ones (Ito et al, 1998).
+That is to say, a single function flaw will ruin the impression formed by many positive features.
 On the next level, if a fully functional interface acts unreliable, for example, breaking down all the time or does not provide trustworthy safety protection, it can hardly satisfy the target user.
 Moving upwards, an interface have to be easy to understand and navigate to be usable.
 Finally, the delightful interface features can be pursued.
 Specifically, animations, proper interactivity, well-presented microcontent like short and powerful titles, summaries, hints and tips that embed the characteristics of a brand(Loranger and Nielsen,2017), all contribute to delight.

 > Maslow, A. and Lewis, K.J., 1987.
 Maslow's hierarchy of needs.
 Salenger Incorporated, 14, p.987.